aiforged/docs/docs/services/ocr/amazon-ocr.md

 * Query features (if used)
   * Per-page limits apply (e.g., max queries per page in sync/async modes).

-{% hint style="info" %}
+!!! info
     Tip: For very large PDFs or TIFFs, consider chunking by page range to avoid hitting page or size limits and to keep processing responsive.
 Use the AIForged Document Splitter for this task.
-{% endhint %}

 ***